 However, I am going to try to make sure that in my personal life, I remember what travel (and life) was like before your phone connected to WIFI.
 (I say try because I’m as addicted to my phone as anyone!)

 I’ll try to leave my phone at home and set off on my bicycle ride not knowing which direction I’m heading.
-If I get lost, I’ll ask someone the way home.
+If I get lost, I’ll ask a real person for directions.

 I’ll try to have days and nights that are not documented online.